This course is only available for students in the BA International Studies who have passed Mandarin 1 Beginners and Mandarin 2 Pre-Intermediate.

-This course aims at the development of communicative skills, with a special focus on listening and speaking skills.
-It also introduces frequently used basic grammatical structures in order to solidify the learner’s knowledge of Chinese grammar.
-As its precedent courses (Chinese for beginners and pre-intermediate Chinese), the introduction of cultural knowledge about China and its people is an integral part of the course.
+This course aims at the development of integrated skills with special focus in improving students’ reading and translation skills.
+It introduces frequently used grammatical structures in order to solidify the learner’s knowledge of Chinese grammar.
+The expanding of cultural knowledge about China and its people is an integral part of the course.

 Learners will acquire communicative skills enabling them to describe experiences and events.
-They will be able to organize and present their viewpoints on familiar topics. (roughly corresponding to CEFR A2-B1 level)
+They will be able to organize and present their viewpoints on familiar topics. (roughly corresponding to CEFR B1 level)

-Learners will be able to read and understand short, simple texts on familiar matters containing the highest frequency vocabulary.
-They will also be understand everyday material such as brochures, short official documents, written advertisements or announcements. (roughly corresponding to CEFR A2-B1 level)
+Learners will be able to read and understand texts with more complex sentences on familiar matters containing frequent vocabulary.
+They will also be able to understand everyday material such as brochures, short official documents, written advertisements or announcements. (roughly corresponding to CEFR B1 level)

 The timetable is available on the BA International Studies website.

 Two two-hour tutorials every week, with the exception of the midterm exam week.
 Attending all tutorial sessions is compulsory.
 If you are unable to attend a session, please inform your tutor in advance, providing a valid reason for your absence.
 Being absent will result in a lower of the participation grade with 0.5 for every absence after the first two (2) times.

 Total course load for this course is 5 EC (1 EC = 28 hours), this equals 140 hours, broken down by: